People often use identity proofing and verification as synonyms. We wouldn’t say they are wrong, as in fact, there’s a fine line between the terms.

 Identity proofing definition

 Identity proofing is the process of ensuring that the person applying for a service, attempting to cross a border, etc., is who they say they are, with the highest level of confidence.
-The process requires two key elements:
+Many aspects should be assessed to prevent all sorts of identity proofing threats, yet the process generally requires two key elements:

 An actual applicant who provides their identity attributes.
 The attributes are certain characteristics associated with a person: full name, date of birth, address, etc. Fingerprints and face biometrics are also identity attributes.